DIRECTOR - OFFICE OF THE CHIEF TECHNOLOGY OFFICER

 The District of Columbia is a technological leader, in innovation, the use of Smart technologies, and in our inclusive technology policies.
 Chief Technology Officer (CTO) plays a critical role in in DC’s innovation economy as we champion connectivity, bridge the digital divide, and make Washington, DC the world leader in technology innovation.

-The CTO shall provide directions and coordinate the District government's acquisition, management, and use of information and telecommunication technology.
+The CTO leads the Office of the Chief Technology Officer, and is the highest ranking technology officer in the District government, providing policy advice to the Mayor and senior administration officials as well as guidance and establishing standard for District agencies.
+The CTO provides directions and coordinates the District government's acquisition, management, and use of information and telecommunication technology.
 Provides for uniformity and consistency in policies and standards for acquisition, management, and use of information processing and telecommunications equipment, including government-wide recommendations for approval or disapproval of contracts relating to IT and Telecommunications to the Chief Procurement Officer.
 Provides for requisite system planning, including developing or updating strategic documents for District government information resources systems and telecommunications systems.
 Frequently, the CTO is recognized as a technical authority and expert in the development and interpretation of the guidelines.
 The CTO is a leader in ensuring cybersecurity; reliable, high-speed and affordable internet access across all populations in the District; open access to non-sensitive District government databases; and the effective use of technology resources across agencies.
 The CTO is a service agency for all District of Columbia government agencies, providing technological support to their efforts to advance their missions.
 To learn more about the Office of the Chief Technology Officer, please visit here: https://octo.dc.gov/

 DUTIES AND RESPONSIBILITIES